Civil War Sesquicentennial Resources

 “Nashville’s Civil War Stories” was made possible by a grant from the Tennessee Civil War National Heritage Area.

-A partnership unit of the National Park Service, the TCWNHA is administered by the MTSU Center for Historic Preservation.
+This area is a partnership unit of the National Park Service and is administered by the Middle Tennessee State University Center for Historic Preservation.

 Nashville Civil War Roundtable